Neem is being pushed as a wonder herb, a miracle drug that can fix anything.

 In thousands of years of traditional medicinal use, and tens of years of scientific studies, fresh or dried neem leaves have never hurt anyone or anything.

 As far as we know, yes.
 However, I would suggest you let common sense rule.
 Neem is a very powerful herb.
 Start carefully by taking only a little and see how your body reacts.
 Don't overdo it.
-And if you have a serious condition, see a doctor.
+And if you have a serious condition or are taking prescription medication, talk to your doctor first.

 Well, you are talking about a plant with over hundred active ingredients, not about a single substance that can be precisely measured.
 What exactly you are taking varies, depending on where it came from, how it was grown, which time of the year it was harvested, how it was processed and stored and so on.